 Institute of Food and Beverage Innovation

-From concept to consumer: Development of value-added and market-driven food products.
+From concept to the consumer: Development of value-added and market-driven food products.

-Our optimal infrastructure ensures that all application-oriented research and development projects are completed competently and effectively.
-The Institute has pilot plant and associated technical facilities in the fields of food technology/process engineering, packaging technology, bakery technology, beverage technology, chocolate technology, extraction and decanter technology, in addition to expertise in the fundamental processes used in the processing and production of food products.
-Comprehensive analyses in microbiology and molecular biology, flavour and ingredients, physics and sensory are carried out in well equipped, state-of-the art-laboratories.
-A “Metabolic Unit" (a space designed to simulate actual practice) is used to conduct nutrition surveys, and a panel of senior citizens is also available to examine nutritional issues relating specifically to our demographically changing society.
+An optimal infrastructure ensures that all application-oriented research and development projects are completed competently and effectively.
+The institute has a pilot plant and associated technical facilities in the field of food technology/process engineering, packaging technology, bakery technology, beverage technology, chocolate technology, extraction and decanter technology, as well as expertise in the fundamental processes used in the processing and production of food.
+Comprehensive analyses in microbiology and molecular-biology, flavour and ingredients, physics and sensory are carried out in well-equipped, state-of-the-art laboratories.
+A ‘Metabolic Unit’ (a space designed to simulate actual practice) is used to conduct nutritional surveys, and a panel of senior citizens is available to examine nutritional issues specifically relating to our demographically changing society.

 Forms of collaboration